Winger - A Window Manager by Lionel Wong

 - Private window support: Tabs normally cannot move between private and normal windows, but Winger can automatically reopen them in windows you send/bring them to.

-- Minimized windows are grouped at the bottom of the panel, adding an additional dimension to window organisation.
+- Minimized windows are grouped last in the panel, adding an additional dimension to window organisation.
 (For MacOS users, this aligns with MacOS's more meaningful treatment of minimized windows).

 - Stash windows you want to save and close; unstash anytime.
 Stashes preserve certain details such as pinned tabs, tab trees and containers.